awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-cpp.md

 + **KinesisVideoProducer:** Contains information about your media source and AWS credentials, and maintains callbacks to report on Kinesis Video Streams events\.

 + **KinesisVideoStream:** Represents the Kinesis video stream\.
-Contains information about the video stream's parameters, such as name, data retention period, media content type, etc\.
+Contains information about the video stream's parameters, such as name, data retention period, media content type, and so on\.

 ## Putting Media into the Stream<a name="producer-sdk-cpp-putframe"></a>